ronalking182/Kingscode/posts/how-to-sum-an-array-in-java.md

 &nbsp;

-2. Loop through your array and  add each value in ur array to sum e.g
+3.Loop through your array and  add each value in ur array to sum e.g

 ```java